curl/curl/docs/libcurl/opts/CURLOPT_ALTSVC.md

 ## second.example.com

-Host name for the destination host
+Hostname for the destination host

 ## 443